 Evergy's advisory recommendations are generally expected to be cost-effective.
 However, there could be instances where initial costs may appear higher due to the need for infrastructure upgrades (e.g., costs to install separate utility meters for the chargers) or managed charging systems.
 These recommendations are designed to provide long-term savings and benefits, both for the customer and the grid.
 Evergy's approach aims to balance immediate costs with long-term efficiency and savings.
 65 See Exhibit A, KCC-11.3.

-1 Experiential Examples Where Third-Party Recommendations Have Not Been Grid 2 Friendly or Cost-Effective for Customers 3 Q. Has Evergy provided any specific details of how third-party fleet advisory 4 services consultants have given transportation electrification customers' 5 advice that was contrary to the interests of Evergy or its customers?
-6 Evergy has not provided any specific case studies detailing third-party fleet A. 7 assessments falling short with grid-friendly implementation, but Evergy does provide general insights it gleaned from the literature highlighting some common 8 9 issues in its response to DR KCC-8.1: 10 Offering a utility-run fleet advisory program ensures that all 11 stakeholders are involved from the very beginning (early 12 planning/decision-making stage) and that recommendations are 13 based on detailed technical assessments and long-term planning.
+Experiential Examples Where Third-Party Recommendations Have Not Been Grid Friendly or Cost-Effective for Customers

+- Q. Has Evergy provided any specific details of how third-party fleet advisory services consultants have given transportation electrification customers' advice that was contrary to the interests of Evergy or its customers? - 6 A. Evergy has not provided any specific case studies detailing third-party fleet - 7 assessments falling short with grid-friendly implementation, but Evergy does - 8 provide general insights it gleaned from the literature highlighting some common - 9 issues in its response to DR KCC-8.1:

+10 Offering a utility-run fleet advisory program ensures that all 11 stakeholders are involved from the very beginning (early 12 planning/decision-making stage) and that recommendations are 13 based on detailed technical assessments and long-term planning.
 14 This integrated approach prevents the kind of piecemeal, less 15 effective solutions that might be seen with third-party services, ensuring that all investments are purposeful and beneficial for both 16 17 the customer and the grid.

 18 Additionally, what customers receive from third-party services is not 19 duplicative of what they receive from a utility-run program.
-Third-20 party services often focus on immediate project needs and charger 21 installations, while utility-run programs provide a more holistic consistency)
+Third-20 party services often focus on immediate project needs and charger 21 installations, while utility-run programs provide a more holistic 22 approach that includes grid optimization, stakeholder engagement, 23 and long-term planning.
+This differentiation ensures that utility-run 24 programs add unique value, benefiting other ratepayers by promoting 25 grid stability and efficiency, which can lead to lower overall costs 26 and improved service reliability.
+(Bullet points eliminate for 27 consistency)